jacksluong/Java-Projects/README.md

 # Java Portfolio
 A place to find all of my personal Java projects.
+(Go into the src folder.)

 The subfolders DataStructure, JavaFX, and Other contain the contents of my custom-made library created for any potential code reuse in my projects, including data structures (e.g. AVL tree) and JavaFX objects (e.g. a popup prompt).
 It is used as a dependency in the IntelliJ project, but for the lack of my ability to add dependencies to this repository, I have manually added the files in the src folder.